About This Video

 7 But even the very hairs of your head are all numbered.
 Fear not therefore: ye are of more value than many sparrows.

-Why?
-Our answer comes in the very next verse as Jesus now says:
+Why not?
+The answer is in the next verse, as Jesus says:

 8 Also I say unto you, Whosoever shall confess me before men, him shall the Son of man also confess before the angels of God: